-Multimedia data can be queried by extracted metadata, by other relational table columns, and by content, such as image content-based retrieval with optional specialized indexing.
+Multimedia data can be queried by extracted metadata, by other relational table columns, and by content, such as image content-based retrieval.

 Applications access and manipulate multimedia data using SQL, PL/SQL, OCI, or Java through the object relational types OrdAudio, OrdDoc, OrdImage, and OrdVideo.

-Oracle Multimedia Java classes enable Java applications on any tier (client, application server, or database) to manipulate and modify audio, image, and video data, or heterogeneous media data stored in a database.
-Oracle Multimedia Java classes make it possible for Java database connectivity (JDBC) result sets to include both traditional relational data and Oracle Multimedia media objects.
+Oracle Multimedia Java API enables Java applications on any tier (client, application server, or database) to manipulate and modify audio, image, and video data, or heterogeneous media data stored in a database.
+Oracle Multimedia Java API makes it possible for Java database connectivity (JDBC) result sets to include both traditional relational data and Oracle Multimedia media objects.
 This support enables applications to easily select and operate on a result set that contains sets of Oracle Multimedia columns plus other relational data.
 These classes also enable access to object attributes and invocation of object methods.

-See Oracle Multimedia Java API Reference and Oracle Multimedia Servlets and JSP Java API Reference for more information about Oracle Multimedia Java classes.
+Oracle Multimedia Java API Reference for more information about this Java API

-For more information about streaming servers from RealNetworks, see the RealNetworks Web site at
+http://www.realnetworks.com/ for more information about streaming servers from RealNetworks

 Using Oracle Multimedia support for Web technologies, you can easily integrate multimedia data into Web and Java applications.
 You can also store, retrieve, and manage rich media content in a database.